 After reading, listening and viewing eLectures and Guided Examples, and completing homework for each chapter, students will be expected to complete a short quiz over chapter material at the myBusinessCourse website.
 Quiz due dates and times are clearly noted at the website.
 Each quiz will be graded based on a scale of 0-100 percent.
 You will be allowed one attempt on each quiz.
-Correct answers for quiz responses will be released immediately after a quiz submission.
+Correct answers for quiz responses will be released after the due date and time for a quiz.
 There will be 9 quizzes during the semester.
 Your lowest quiz grade will be dropped.